benjaminykim/benjaminykim/README.md

 <br />

-Hi, I'm Ben Kim, software creator.
+I'm Ben, a software creator.

 **Languages and Tools:**
 - Flutter